-(a) The commissioner, with the approval of the governor, may accept gifts of land to the state or may purchase land in the name of the state to be held and administered as State forests, State parks, easement interests, or as interests supporting the management and use of such lands and interests.
+(a) The Commissioner, with the approval of the Governor, may accept gifts of land or interests in land to the State, or may purchase land or interests in land in the name of the State to be held and administered as State forests, State parks, easement interests, or as interests supporting the management and use of such lands and interests.

-(b) Notwithstanding 29 V.S.A. § 166, with the approval of the general assembly, which may be granted by resolution, the commissioner may exchange or lease lands, or interests in land, or may amend deeds, leases, and easement interests, under his or her jurisdiction when in their judgment it is advantageous to the state to do so in the highest orderly development and management of State forests, State parks, or other interests in land.
+(b) Notwithstanding 29 V.S.A. § 166, with the approval of the General Assembly, which may be granted by resolution, the Commissioner may sell, convey, exchange, or lease lands, or interests in land, or may amend deeds, leases, and easement interests, under his or her jurisdiction when in his or her judgment it is advantageous to the State to do so in the highest orderly development and management of State forests, State parks, or other interests in land.

-(c) The commissioner, with the approval of the governor, may lease mine, quarry or other resource sites or rights as may be discovered on state forest or park lands unconditionally owned by the state.
+(c) The Commissioner, with the approval of the Governor, may lease mine, quarry, or other resource sites or rights as may be discovered on State forest or State park lands unconditionally owned by the State.

-(d) The commissioner, with the approval of the governor, may lease for a term of years, or otherwise, such lands as he or she deems necessary for the protection of state forest or park lands or for use by the state in connection therewith.
+(d) The Commissioner, with the approval of the Governor, may lease for a term of years, or otherwise, such lands as he or she deems necessary for the protection of State forest or State park lands or for use by the State in connection therewith.

 § 2606a.
 Mountaintop use as communications sites

-(1) protecting state-owned mountaintops from the development of new communications facilities which have a significant adverse environmental impact;
+(1) protecting State-owned mountaintops from the development of new communications facilities that have a significant adverse environmental impact;

 (2) protecting mountaintop communication signals from interference by existing or subsequent users; and